CodeYourFuture/CYF-Signposts/content/posts/identification-to-open-a-bank-account.md

 link: https://forms.gle/QGwzhVU8pgcegQh76
 date: 2025-09-24T16:45:00.000+01:00
 description: Code Your Future can write a Letter of Introduction to support you to access a bank account.
-This should be accepted at Lloyd's, Halifax and Royal Bank of Scotland.
-For this, you must be enrolled as a trainee and have attended some face to face sessions.
-We will also need to keep a copy of your Application Registration Card.
-Please complete the form to request this support.
+Please read the full description.
 topics:
   - Banking
 regions: